 Find an allergist

 In many areas of the United States, spring allergies begin in February and last until the early summer.
+Tree pollination begins earliest in the year followed by grass pollination later in the spring and summer and ragweed in the late summer and fall.
+In tropical climates, however, grass may pollinate throughout a good portion of the year.
 Mild winter temperatures can cause plants to pollinate early.
 A rainy spring can also promote rapid plant growth and lead to an increase in mold, causing symptoms to last well into the fall.

 While the timing and severity of an allergy season vary across the country, the following climate factors also can influence how bad your symptoms might be: